alanb43/QuantBot/README.md

 * Various API's and front-end technologies

 Notes:
-* If this all goes smoothly (highly unlikely) it would be cool to create a polished website that shows the bots trading (live) and maybe some of the analysis it conducts
+* If this all goes smoothly (highly unlikely) it would be cool to create a polished website that shows the bots trading (live) and maybe some of the analysis it